Film Studies Minor

 Description.
 Film Studies engages students in the study of film from theoretical, historical, and critical perspectives.
 A Film Studies minor thus provides coursework the history and development of film as an art form, a cultural experience, a major medium of communication and a powerful social force that both impacts and reflects social and political justice.
 Students develop critical skills through analyzing individual films, major film movements and genres, cinematic form and style, and the national and international cultural contexts in which films emerge and are exhibited.

-Learning Objectives: Upon completion of the minor, students will be able to:
+Learning Outcomes: Upon completion of the minor, students will be able to:

 - Understand and discuess significant developments in the history of film, which includes how films have dealt with social justice and other subject matter, as well as film technique and changes in style.